 They had chosen the warmest brightest spot for their tomatoes and the tomatoes did well there.
 But the basil didn’t.
 Here in the high-country Southwest, our growing season is short but intense.
 And most of our heat comes early, in June, not that long after the date of last frost and before the summer monsoons.
 The heat that was fine for young tomato plants was just too much for the basil.
 My friends had found that the herb did better if planted in a cooler spot with a little afternoon shade.
 In other words, under one of the cherry trees.

 That got your often puzzled PN Blogger thinking.
-Knowing all the rules and tips and common wisdom about gardening is one thing.
+Knowing all the rules and tips and common wisdom about companion planting is one thing.
 How it’s applied to your particular garden’s growing conditions is another.
 Having lived among a variety of gardening conditions — long season, short season; wet and dry, hot and cool, sunny and cloudy — we’ve learned to find and place plants in our garden in spots that give them the best possible conditions.
 Sometimes, due to the slope of the land, the amount of sunlight or its proximity to light reflecting, heat holding surfaces, we’ve ended up going against the common wisdom.
 Finding the best conditions for plants in your particular micro-climate comes with experience and can take a few seasons.
 Once you’ve figured it out, take advantage as best you can while considering crop rotation, changing soil conditions, and all the other variables that make garden an exciting challenge.

 And isn’t that what makes gardening so fascinating and rewarding?
 Learning about your space, as well as the plants you’re growing and all the local conditions that affect them, makes us more conscious of our environment.
 Yes, it’s a process of trial and error.
 And, as one deep thinker says, it’s the errors that yield rewards.
 Do you face any specific conditions that affect — against the common wisdom — where and when you plant?
 For the record: our basil does just fine right next to where we’re growing tomatoes.